AutoDQM/autodqm_ml.github.io/index.md

 When it finishes (took just under 30 minutes for me), this will give us an output file `tutorial/SingleMuon.parquet` which contains all of the specified histograms.

+Note: if you are trying to grab a large number of histograms, the resulting `parquet` file may be very large and you may run out of memory when merging files.
+If you run into this issue, you can work around it by splitting up your `contents` config file into several files and running `fetch_data.py` once for each one.

 The `parquet` [format](https://parquet.apache.org/) provides a highly compressed columnar data representation which is an efficient way to store our histograms.

 We can explore this file in the `python` interpreter.
 We could load it as a `pandas` dataframe: